AKS0606/pythonPra/README.md

 # pythonPra
-This is practice for python
+- This is practice for python

+- added from application